Conformal Anomaly in Yang-Mills Theory and Thermodynamics of Open Confining Strings: Gluon Energy and Pressure via Gluon Condensates in Presence of Confining String

-3mm {\bf Gluon energy and pressure via gluon condensates in presence of heavy quarks and antiquarks.} Now imagine that we have inserted a very heavy quark-antiquark pair in the a thermal vacuum of Yang-Mills theory.
-Since the quark and the antiquark are very heavy they cannot be excited by the thermal fluctuations.
-Nevertheless, the gluon field of the pair affects the thermal fluctuations of gluons in the thermal bath, and, consequently, makes a contribution to energy density and pressure around the quark sources.
+Now imagine that we have inserted an infinitely heavy quark-antiquark pair in the a thermal vacuum of Yang-Mills theory.
+Since the quark and the antiquark are so heavy, they cannot be excited by the thermal fluctuations.
+Nevertheless, the~gluon field around the heavy-quark pair affects the thermal fluctuations of gluons in the thermal bath, and, consequently, \corr{contributes} to energy density and pressure around these static sources of the chromoelectric fields.
+In~this section, we generalize the thermodynamic relations~Equations \eq{eq:anomaly:energy} and \eq{eq:anomaly:pressure} taking into account the presence of the static~quarks.

-How to take into account the presence of the heavy quarks on thermodynamics of gluons?
-An obvious way is to evaluate the gluon condensates in Eqs.~\eq{eq:anomaly:energy} and \eq{eq:anomaly:pressure} with insertions of quark creation operators.
+How to take into account the influence of the heavy quarks on thermodynamics of gluons?
+An~obvious way is to evaluate the gluon condensates in Equations~\eq{eq:anomaly:energy} and \eq{eq:anomaly:pressure} with insertions of quark creation~operators.